input-output-hk/cardano-node-wiki/Benchmarking.md

   ...
 ```

 The percentile in the left column shows the distribution.
-For example, 60% of the time only 2% CPU was used.
+Here you can see that 60% of the time only 2% CPU was used.